-By-products (credits in copper concentrates)Products obtained as a result of copper processing.
-Los Pelambres and Centinel Concentrates receive credit for the gold and silver content in the copper concentrate sold.
-Los Pelambres also produces molybdenum concentrate.ConcentrateThe product of a physical concentration process, such as flotation or gravity concentrates require subsequent processing (such as smelting or leaching to break down or dissolve the ore minerals and obtain the desired element usually metals.Contained copperThe proportion or quantity of copper contained in a given quantity of ore or concentrate.Copper cathodeRefined copper produced by electrolytic refining of impure copper by electrowinning.Cut-off gradeThe lowest grade of mineralised materia considered economic to process and use in the calculation of or reserves and r) process, such as flotation or gravity concentration, which involves separating ore minerals from unwanted waste rock.
-Concentrates require subsequent processing (such as smelting or leaching to break down or dissolve the ore minerals and obtain the desired element usually metals.
-Contained copper The proportion or quantity of copper contained in a given quantity of ore or concentrate.
+Brownfield project A development or exploration project in the vicinity of an existing operation.
+Ore grade By-products (credits in copper concentrates) Products obtained as a result of copper processing.
+Los Pelambres and Centinela Concentrates receive credit for the gold and silver content in the copper concentrate sold.
+Los Pelambres also produces molybdenum concentrate.
+Ore reserve Concentrate The product of a physical concentration process, such as flotation or gravity concentration, which involves separating ore minerals from unwanted waste rock.
+Concentrates require subsequent processing (such as smelting or leaching) to break down or dissolve the ore minerals and obtain the desired elements, Oxide and s Contained copper usually metals.
+The proportion or quantity of copper contained in a given quantity of ore or concentrate.
 Copper cathode Refined copper produced by electrolytic refining of impure copper by electrowinning.
-Cut-off grade y) contained in a given quantity of ore or concentrate.
-Copper cathode Refined copper produced by electrolytic refining of impure copper by electrowinning.
-Cut-off grade The lowest grade of mineralised materia considered economic to process and use electrolytic refining of impure copper by electrowinning.
-Cut-off grade The lowest grade of mineralised materia considered economic to process and use considered economic to process and use mineral resources.
-Flotation A process of separation by which chemicals in solution are added to materials, some of which are attracted to bubbles and float, while others sink.
+Cut-off grade The lowest grade of mineralised material considered economic to process and used in the calculation of ore reserves and Payable co Flotation mineral resources.
+A process of separation by which chemicals in solution are added to materials, some of which are attracted to bubbles and float, while others sink.
 This results in the production of concentrate.
-Grade A copper cathode Highest-quality copper cathode (LME registered and certified in the case of Centinela Cathodes).
-Greenfield project The development or exploration of a new project at a previously undeveloped site. / Heap-leaching or leaching A process for the recovery of copper from ore, generally oxides.
+Porphyry Grade A copper cathode Highest-quality copper cathode (LME registered and certified in the case of Centinela Cathodes).
+Run-of-Mir Greenfield project The development or exploration of a new project at a previously undeveloped site.
+Heap-leaching or leaching A process for the recovery of copper from ore, generally oxides.
 The crushed material is laid on a slightly sloping, impermeable pad and leached by uniformly trickling (gravity fed) chemical solution through the beds to ponds.
-The metal is then recovered from the solution through the SX-EW process. ٦ JORC The Australasian Joint Ore Reserves Committee. ktpd Thousand tonnes per day.
-Life-of-Mine ("LOM") The remaining life of a mine expressed in years, calculated by reference to scheduled production rates (ie comparin the rate at which ore is expected to be extracted from the mine to current defined reserves). g Mineral resources Material of intrinsic economic interest occurring in such form and quantity that there are reasonable prospects for eventual economic extraction.
+The metal is then recovered from the solution through the SX-EW process.
+Stockpile SX-EW JORC The Australasian Joint Ore Reserves Committee.
+Tailings dar ktpd Thousand tonnes per day.
+Life-of-Mine ("LOM") The remaining life of a mine expressed in years, calculated by reference to scheduled production rates (ie comparing the rate at which ore is expected to be extracted from the mine to current defined reserves).
+TC/RCs Mineral resources Material of intrinsic economic interest occurring in such form and quantity that there are reasonable prospects for eventual economic extraction.
 Mineral resources are stated inclusive of ore reserves, as defined by JORC.
-MW Megawatts (one million watts).
-Net cash cost Gross cash costs less by-product credits Open pit Mine working or excavation that is open the surface. to Ore Rock from which metal(s) or mineral(s) can be economically and legally extracted
+Tolling char MW Megawatts (one million watts).
+Net cash cost Gross cash costs less by-product credits.
+Tonne Open pit Ore Mine working or excavation that is open to the surface.
+Rock from which metal(s) or mineral(s) tpd can be economically and legally extracted.
+11. Undergrour